jasonpit/resume/resume.md

 - Engineered and deployed automation scripts in **Bash, PowerShell, and Python** to locate, validate, and install security agents across hundreds of unmanaged Azure VMs globally, resolving critical CSO-priority vulnerabilities.

-- Initiated cloud-only account messaging strategy to restore communication capabilities across M365 and Azure admin panels, replacing complex workarounds and improving cross-team operational transparency.
+- Transitioned to focus on global Azure cloud operations post-realignment, driving operational excellence, subscription governance, automation initiatives, and security enhancements across seven tenants and hundreds of subscriptions.

 - Managed a high-performing team of cloud engineers and architects, leading solutions engineering initiatives, major migration projects, and strategic infrastructure programs during organizational restructuring.

 - Architected and managed hybrid and pure cloud environments across AWS and Azure, supporting global business units.
 Leveraged Terraform, CLI tools, Python, and PowerShell to drive infrastructure-as-code automation, policy enforcement, and operational consistency.

-- Transitioned to focus on global Azure cloud operations post-realignment, driving operational excellence, subscription governance, automation initiatives, and security enhancements across seven tenants and hundreds of subscriptions.

 - Supported M&A, divestiture, and cloud migration projects involving Microsoft 365, SharePoint Online, Power Platform, and hybrid cloud ecosystems, maintaining zero production downtime during critical transitions.

 - Led complex SharePoint and Power Platform global migrations with **zero production downtime**, ensuring seamless transitions for critical business units.

-- Collaborated with internal teams and Microsoft support to develop an M365 Outlook-based physical threat reporting button, enabling employees to escalate serious incidents (e.g., bomb or death threats) to WBD Security.
-The solution automatically formats captured data for rapid intake by physical security teams and downstream escalation to Homeland Security and the FBI.
+- Collaborated with internal stakeholders and Microsoft support to design and deploy an M365 Outlook-based plugin to support global physical security reporting.
+The tool enables employees to escalate serious incidents directly to the enterprise security team, with automated formatting and routing to facilitate rapid response and escalation through appropriate external channels.

 - Collaborated with a cross-functional engineering team on early enterprise testing and rollout planning for Microsoft 365 Copilot, contributing to AI-native adoption strategies across cloud and collaboration workflows.